howard-haowen/blog.ai/_posts/2021-06-27-How-I-passed-Microsoft-DP100-Exam.md

 ---
 toc: true
 layout: post
-description: In this post, I share the resources that I perused to pass the Microsoft Exam DP-100: Designing and Implementing a Data Science Solution on Azure.
+description: I share the resources that I perused to pass the Microsoft Exam DP-100 for data scientists.
 categories: [azure, certificate]
 image: images/certificate-comics.jpeg
 title: What I did to pass the Microsoft Exam DP-100 for data scientists